hexagontk/.github/contributing.md

 [site]: https://github.com/hexagonkt/hexagon/blob/master/site/README.md

 ## Local Setup
-Hexagon build process requires [Docker installed](https://docs.docker.com/engine/install)
+Hexagon build process requires [Docker installed](https://docs.docker.com/engine/install).
+The project also needs a JDK 11+ to compile.

 You can check the required software, build the project, generate the documentation and install it in your local repository typing: